toobigtoignore/issf/README.rst

 Once the other containers are running, you will still need to install the `npm` packages on the ISSF container.
 Open a shell with ``./scripts/issf_shell.sh`` and run the npm installation commands.

+Lastly, apply the necessary patches for the database

+``./scripts/postgres_patches.sh``

 Roadmap
 -------